-A conversation exploring the intersection of mindfulness and accountability in leadership roles organizing around art and social justice, with Patricia Jerido, Principal Consultant at Leadership Matters Consulting, and Adaku Utah, 2015 ABOG Fellow, moderated by Michelle Coffey, Executive Director of Lambent Foundation.
+This conversation explored the intersection of mindfulness and accountability in leadership roles organizing around art and social justice, with Patricia Jerido, Principal Consultant at Leadership Matters Consulting, and Adaku Utah, 2015 ABOG Fellow, moderated by Michelle Coffey, Executive Director of Lambent Foundation.

-Join us to explore how strategies inspired by mindfulness and wellness can foster greater accountability for practitioners and institutional partners alike in aligning their work with their social justice goals.
-What does mindful leadership look like?
+They explored how strategies inspired by mindfulness and wellness can foster greater accountability for practitioners and institutional partners alike in aligning their work with their social justice goals.
+Questions asked included: What does mindful leadership look like?
 How does an individual balance mindful thinking with with the immediate needs of getting things done?
 How can practitioners utilize healing and self-care to be more effective organizers?
 And how can ecosystems of support reflect those qualities back to the communities they serve?

 Patricia Jerido is a trained M.S.W., social worker, and has over 25 years experience in social justice work.
 She has worked as an advocate, board member, coach, community organizer, fundraiser, funder, individual and group work counselor, strategist, and trainer, and is now Principal Consultant at Leadership Matters Consulting.
 Learn more: leadershipmattersconsulting.com